Reference Material - Jack Alexander from2008,

 and high resolution images.
 I don't want to watch "Bridge On The

-River Kwai" on a telephone, I want to watch it on a large, high
+River Kwai" on a cellphone, I want to watch it on a large, high

 definition screen.
 I want to hear music the same way the

-artist hears it.
-Now let's talk about some albums that I call note
+Now let's talk about some albums that I call "note for note"

 John Hammond "I Can Tell" (1967)